Growth Hacking

 What is Growth Hacking?

-Growth hacking is data-driven marketing that uses rapid experimentation and low-budget tactics to determine the most effective ways to grow a business.
+In a sentence, growth hacking is data-driven marketing that uses rapid experimentation and low-budget tactics to determine the most effective ways to grow a business.

 What is a Growth Hacker?